Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - kernel: 2 multiplications + 1 squaring
 - features: compute 6 features + 9 multiplications

-As we see the kernel is much faster to compute than the feature.
+As we see the kernel is much faster to compute than the feature expansion.
-It can be shown that thiis kernel can be expanded:
+It can be shown that this kernel can be generalized:
 - `(x^T*z + c)^2` includes constant, linear and second order terms
 - `(x^T*z + c)^p` all terms up to degree `p` (*polynomial kernel*)